-The KitchenAid Tilt Mixer does exactly what it says on the tin.
+The KitchenAid tilt head mixer does exactly what it says on the tin.
 You tilt the mixer head to attach the baking accessories and your mixing bowl gets attached to the base of the mixer.

 You unlock the head before tilting it back to add your chosen attachment, like a whisk or beater.
 You then secure the bowl to the base, add ingredients, and push the mixer head back to the position before locking it back in place.
 The main purpose of the tilting head is to attach and remove accessories as there is little room to maneuver your accessories when the head is down.
 Tilting the head back also makes it much easier to scrape and mix the contents in the bowl, or add ingredients at different stages of the mixing process.

-The bowl capacity should be the first foremost thing you consider here.
+The bowl capacity should be the first and foremost thing you consider here.
 The KitchenAid tilt mixers come with bowl sizes of 3.5, 4.5, and 5-quart capacities.

-After this, motor power should be the next thing you take into consideration.
+After this, motor power should be the next deciding factor.
 Tilt head mixers come with motor powers of 250, 275, 300, 325 watts, depending on which model you settle for.
 This is enough for most of our mixing and meal prep tasks (with special attachments, of course).

-When it comes to model and color variety, tilt head mixers soar over bowl-lift mixers.
-You will find endless color options, depending on the specific model, with the Artisan series offering over 47 KitchenAid mixer colors to choose from!
+When it comes to model and color variety, tilt-head mixers soar over bowl-lift mixers.
+You will find endless color options, depending on the specific model, with the Artisan series offering nearly 50 KitchenAid mixer colors to choose from!